hagrin/security/research-papers/cryptocurrency/mstr.md

 - Issue convertible debt
 - At the time of this issue, the conversion is accounted for immeditaely in the "Assumed Diluted Shares" or "implied outstanding shares"
 - By doing it this way, the BTC/ratio already accounts for debt conversion and dilution
-- If conversions happen, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC
+- If conversions happen, whether due to maturity and or the execution of the several conversion rules, on these redemptions where the bond holders redeem to get their capital returned, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC.

+### What are the Rules for Conversion

+## "Where Does The Demand Come From MFer" - Chasing Goose

 ## The MSTR BTC Yield KPI